dhan5a/productpreviewcardcomponent/README.md

 ### What I learned

 I learnt how to style components after watching Madison Kanna's course via FreeCodeCamp's Youtube channel.
 The syntax is heavily inspired by her workflow.

+Update: I followed Kevin Powell's tutorial for the same exercise and updated my solution.
+I learnt CSS Grid and how to use grid template columns.
+This allows the width of the image and the card content to be of the same size.

-I would like to focus on image resizing,especially for responsive websites.
+For future challenges, I would like to focus on image resizing,especially for responsive websites.

 ## Author